-Kiosks must be configured on the Floor Map in SiQ and each physical Kiosk Touchscreen must be configured with a unique code.
+Kiosks must be configured on the Floor Map in SiQ and each Kiosk must be configured with a unique code.
 This will identify the location of the Kiosk and employees can use them to help find employees and meeting rooms.

 Before you set up the Kiosk on a floor map make sure the following is complete: